neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ![bender]({{ site.baseurl }}/images/hns_homer_stego_broken.png)

 This image has a black background.
 But there is a section at the begining where we see random colors.
-This is the result of hidding our secret pixels.
-This is enough to detect and extract the secret data.
+This is the result of hidding our secret bytes as a pixels.

+If an attacker performs this operation he/she has enough information to detect and extract the secret data.